Friday, May 24, 2013

 Sports autographs have only been considered a commodity since players like Mickey Mantle, Joe DiMaggio and Ted Williams began to get small contracts from card show promoters in the early 1980s.
 Now, buying sports autographs of these late legends and others is a little more complicated.

 It may seem hard to believe now, but Mantle autographs were once available at shows for $5-10.
-Even though The Mick turned his post-career fame into a nice living through paid signings and put his name on memorabilia thousands of times, there is still a demand for Mantle autographs and that cheap autograph will now often run $300-400 for a baseball; more for a nicer item or oversized photograph.
+Even though The Mick turned his post-career fame into a nice living through paid signings and put his name on memorabilia thousands of times, there is still a demand for his autographed items and you’ll now spend $400 and up for a Mickey Mantle autographed baseball; more for a nicer item or oversized photograph.

 There are many autographs which carry a certificate of authenticity from so-called forensic handwriting experts who have been known to study only the autograph itself—not the signing trends or signing history of the player.
 One must take into account how a player signed his name in a certain era and also if it is even possible that the item in question matches the life and career of a player.